winwiz1/crisp-react/README.md

 Q: Do dynamic imports negate the need to have multiple SPAs.<br/>
 A: It depends.
 These two are complimentary techniques.
 Obviously once a bundle grows larger, it starts affecting performance as its loading time increases.
 But the reverse is also true, having too many small bundles could result in more network round-trips and the bundle compression will become less efficient.
 It can also complicate attempts to scrutinise network traffic including requests for bundles.

-Q: I use Apache/IIS/ASP.NET Core, not Express.
-Can I use the client project and what needs to be changed?<br/>
-A: Yes you can.
-The client project located in the `client` subdirectory is fully self-contained and can be used without any changes.
-The client related usage scenarios do not require any modifications.

 Q: The client project does not have .html file(s).
 How can I add my own HTML?<br/>
 A: You can add .html snippet file to the project and change the `HtmlWebpackPlugin` configuration in `webpack.config.js` to include the content of your snippet into the generated .html files.
 That's how you would include polyfills etc. Look for the [headHtmlSnippet](https://github.com/jaketrent/html-webpack-template) configuration setting (and the bodyHtmlSnippet setting), it accepts a name of .html file.